SysKeyyy/RetroScript/README.md

 ## About
 A Programming language for General purpose and Building Android & Cross-platform Apps with Easy Syntax.
-*** was written in JavaScript and Founded on 7th December 2021.
+*** was written in JavaScript and Founded on Tuesday, 7th December 2021.

 ## Get Started
 - **Basic Syntax**